Oligohydramnios (Low Amniotic Fluid)

 - Abnormal findings on a fetal monitor including fetal distress

-Physicians diagnose oligohydramnios with an ultrasound by obtaining a measurement called the amniotic fluid index, or the AFI.
+Ultrasonic diagnosis of oligohydramnios is performed by obtaining a measurement called the amniotic fluid index, or the AFI.
 AFI is calculated by measuring the depth of the amniotic fluid in four sections of the uterus and adding them together.
 The assessment of amniotic fluid is used in conjunction with the biophysical profile (BPP) and non-stress test (tests that evaluate the baby’s heart rate, breathing, movements and muscle tone) as part of an assessment of fetal well being.

 Near term, an AFI between 10 and 18 centimeters is considered normal, with a mean of 14 centimeters.
-At this point, an AFI less than 10 centimeters is considered abnormal and less than 5 centimeters indicates oligohydramnios.
+An AFI less than 10 centimeters is considered abnormal.
+An AFI less than 5 centimeters indicates oligohydramnios.

 High risk pregnancies, or women with risk factors for oligohydramnios, should have an AFI assessment once a week.
-Further if AFI measurements are between 5 and 9 centimeters at a gestational age of less than 41 weeks, a twice-weekly AFI assessment is justified.
+Twice-weekly AFI assessments are justified if measurements are between 5 and 9 centimeters at a gestational age of less than 41 weeks.

 All women at 41 weeks of gestation or higher should have twice-weekly AFI assessments with a modified BPP.
 However, the frequency of testing should be based on the clinical circumstances of each woman; the more unstable the maternal or fetal condition, the more frequent the testing.